Dr. Stephen T Ellenbogen

 Phone: (709) 864-2559

-Dr. Stephen Ellenbogen recently received his Ph.D. of Social Work (2009) from McGill University.
+During a clinical career that spans two decades and includes practice in both clinical and community settings, Dr. Ellenbogen has worked with youth in transition, youth in care, homeless men, unemployed adults, and other at-risk populations.
+He received a Ph.D. of Social Work (2009) from McGill University.
 Earlier degrees include a M.Sc. in Social Work (1995) from Université de Montréal and a B.A. in Psychology (1987) from Concordia University.

 Ellenbogen, S., Jacobs, D., Derevensky, J., Gupta, R., & Paskus, T. (2008).
 Gambling behavior among college student-athletes.
 Journal of Applied Sports Psychology 20(3), 349-362.

 Ellenbogen, S., Gupta, R., & Derevensky, J. (2007).
 A cross-cultural study of gambling behavior among adolescents.
 Journal of Gambling Studies, 23(1), 25-39.

 Ellenbogen, S., Derevensky, J., & Gupta, R. (2007).
 Gender differences among adolescents with gambling-related problems.
 Journal of Gambling Studies, 23(2), 133-143.